AliceO2Group/QualityControl/doc/DevelopersTips.md

 ### Monitoring setup for building the grafana dashboard

 1. Ask Adam for an account on pcald03.cern.ch:3000.
-3. Ask Adam for a copy of the QC dashboard that you can edit.
+3. Make a copy of the QC dashboard that you can edit.
-2. Set the monitoring url to `"url": "influxdb-udp://flptest2.cern.ch:8089"`
+2. Set the monitoring url to `"url": "influxdb-udp://alio2-cr1-mvs01.cern.ch:8089"`
 4. Once the dashboard is ready, tell Adam.

 ### Avoid writing QC objects to a repository